CodeYourFuture/curriculum/common-content/en/module/tools/programming-language-concepts/index.md

 time = 120
 facilitation = false
 emoji= "📖"
-[objectives]
+objectives=[
-    1="Describe what a variable is."
+    "Describe what a variable is.",
-    2="Describe how a variable relates to a memory location."
+    "Describe how a variable relates to a memory location.", "Give examples of common operators.",
-    3="Identify whether variables have fixed types in C, Python, and JavaScript."
-    4="Explain how the next memory location is found when declaring a local variable on the stack."
-    5="Explain why some variables are allocated on the heap not the stack."
-    6="Explain when memory used for a variable on the stack is released."
-    7="Explain when memory used for a variable on the heap is released."
-    8="Define an operator."
-    9="Give examples of common operators."
-    10="Explain the difference between integer division and floating point division."
-    11="Describe the meaning of the &, |, ^, and ~ bitwise operators."
-    12="Manually perform the function of the &, |, ^, and ~ bitwise operators on two integers."
-    13="Describe the meaning of the && (and), || (or), and ! (not) operators."
+    "Describe the meaning of the && (and), || (or), and ! (not) operators.", "Explain what happens when you call a function.", ]
-    14="Explain when it's more appropriate to use a while loop or a for loop."
-    15="Identify and explain the differences between a function definition in C and Python."
-    16="Explain what happens when you call a function."
-    17="Explain what a class is."
-    18="Describe the relationship between an object and a class."
-    19="Compare compiled and interpreted languages."
-    20="Explain one advantage of compiled languages, and one advantage of interpreted languages."
 +++

 Read the learning objectives listed on this page: Bear in mind what you’re trying to achieve while reading this text.
 If a topic isn’t making much sense, and isn’t in the objectives, you can probably skip over it.
 If a topic is listed in the objectives, you should keep studying it until you are confident you’ve met the objective.